nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 If not, you do not know C11.
 (And of course, this is NOT valid C++ code, no matter how many flags you set)

 Now, if we stay in the realm of C, which is such a slow-changing language, if you just write that you know "C" is ok.
 Maybe you are not familiar with C11 features, but since the only new _syntax_ you should learn is the `_Generic` one...you can adjust pretty quickly.
-If you are an experienced C99 developer and I want to hire someone for my C11 project, you are pretty much as valuable a C11 developer with the same experience.
+If you are an experienced C99 developer and I want to hire someone for my C11 project, you are pretty much as valuable as a C11 developer with the same experience.

 ## C++

-Ok, maybe you are a decently-experienced C developer, and during a college course you learned about object and used them with a C++ compiler.
+Ok, maybe you are a decently-experienced C developer, and during a college course you learned about classes, objects and used them with a C++ compiler (maybe [Dev-C++](https://en.wikipedia.org/wiki/Dev-C%2B%2B)!).

 You know what a class and a method are.
-But since you C++ course, you moved into Java, C#, or something else "high level".
-But since you know about OOP, you know C and you worked with C++ in the past, you write that "C++" entry in your CV.
+But since your C++ course, you moved into Java, C#, or something else "higher level".
+And since you know about OOP, you know C and you worked with C++ in the past, you write that "C++" entry in your CV.

-If someone read that CV, he would immediately know that you do *not* know C++ and that maybe you know a little bit of C++98 mixed with C. Or, if lucky enough, a little bit of C++11.
+If someone read that CV, they would immediately know that you do *not* know C++ and that maybe you know a little bit of C++98 mixed with C. Or, if lucky enough, a little bit of C++11.

 Do you remember that I kept writing C++_s_ instead of just C++?
 Now you will understand why.

-Here is a table of some features available as of C++20, without any specific order:
+Here is a list of some features available as of C++20, without any specific order (count how many of them you know):
 * Classes and objects
 * Templates
 * `constexpr`